 The Federal Republic will not waive any immunity from jurisdiction in the United States for any purpose.
 The Federal Republic is, however, subject to suit in competent courts in Germany.
-The United States Foreign Sovereign Immunities Act may provide an effective means of service and preclude granting sovereign immunity in actions in the United States arising out of or based on the U.S. federal securities laws.
-Under that Act, execution upon the property of the Federal Republic used for the commercial activity on which the claim was based.
-A judgment of a U.S. state or federal court may not be enforceable in a German court if based on jurisdiction based on the United States Foreign Sovereign Immunities Act or if based on the U.S. federal securities laws or if such enforcement would otherwise violate German public policy or be inconsistent with German procedural law.
-Under the laws of the Federal Republic, the property of the State is not subject to attachment or to seizure.
+The U.S. Foreign Sovereign Immunities Act may provide an effective means of service and preclude granting sovereign immunity in actions in the United States arising out of or based on the U.S. federal securities laws.
+Under that Act, execution upon the property of the Federal Republic in the United States to enforce a judgment is limited to an execution upon property of the Federal Republic used for the commercial activity on which the claim was based.
+A judgment of a U.S. state or federal court may not be enforceable in a German court if based on jurisdiction based on the U.S. Foreign Sovereign Immunities Act or if based on the U.S. federal securities laws or if such enforcement would otherwise violate German public policy or be inconsistent with German procedural law.
+Under the laws of the Federal Republic, the property of the Federal Republic is not subject to attachment or to seizure.